 As a landlord, it’s your responsibility to make sure that the home is habitable.
-If it isn’t, you can even find yourself dragged to court, warns www.evolvedenver.com.
-Considering these, when should you replace the roof on your home and rental property?
-Well, by checking the following warning signs of a failing roof.
+If the home isn’t, you can even find yourself getting dragged to court.
+As you consider this, you might be wondering when should you replace the roof on your home and rental property?
+You'll need to routinely check for the following warning signs of a failing roof.

 The average life of a roof is around 20 years.
 That is if it’s laid down correctly and with the right support.
 However, trees, leaves, and debris can shorten the life of your roof.

 Improper design, exposure to sunlight, inadequate ventilation, and a lack of prompt maintenance can also accelerate your roof’s aging process.
 That’s why it pays to have it regularly checked by a professional.

 Chimney flashing is the best defense against extreme weather conditions.
 The flashing helps seal the space between your chimney and your roof.
 It’s applied around the base of a chimney in several parts – saddle flashing at the top, step flashing up the sides, and continuous flashing along the bottom.
 Over time, the chimney flashing may open up creating gaps for water to find its way into your home.
 A leaking chimney can go undetected for a long time, quietly causing rot and mold in your basement, attic, or roof deck.

 Does your roof feel spongy when you walk over it?
 If so, it’s possible that your decking is full of moisture.
 This is a telltale sign that the roof on your home or rental property needs replacing.